 Research in the area of social neurscience has indicated that children's brains are very sensitive to ongoing stress in their social environment (their home, school, neighborhood and circle of friends).
 Because children spend most of their time during their earliest development with their parents, it is believed by most researchers that the social environment that parents create in the home generally has a very significantimpact on child development.
 Therefore, one of the most important things a parent can do to ensure the mental health of their children, is make sure their own mental health, and the family environment they create, is low stress and positive.

 Research also suggests that if parents suffer from ongoing moderate to high levels of stress, anxiety (excessive worry or fear) or depression, the interactions with the child will be negatively impacted, resulting in the transfer of stress to the child.
 By their actions and also by their communication - parents teach young children how to function in the world and also how to interpret events in their life.
-Additional to the direct impact of the stressful interactions with the parent, if a parent has a negative, stressfull or anxiety-oriented mindset, over the longer term the child is likely to learn to think in the same manner and research suggests that this has the potential to impact the development of the brain due the ongoing release of stress hormones (called cortisol and glucocorticoids).
-Research further suggests that if a child has a genetic or biological predisposition to mental illness (due to genes, prenatal nutrition, etc.) then these psycho-social stresses can eventually lead to schizophrenia or other mental illness.
+Additional to the direct impact of the stressful interactions with the parent, if a parent has a negative, stressfull or anxiety-oriented mindset, over the longer term the child is more likely to learn to think in the same manner and research suggests that this has the potential to impact the development of the brain due the ongoing release of stress hormones (called cortisol and glucocorticoids).
+Research further suggests that if a child has a genetic or biological predisposition to mental illness (due to genes, prenatal nutrition, etc.) then these psycho-social stresses can increase the risk of schizophrenia or other mental illness.

 For all of these reasons it is important for the mental health of the child for parents to learn how to lower their stress levels, and to minimize any tendancies toward depression or anxiety.